vocdoni/docs/src/architecture/services/gateway.md

 ## Info API

 ### Get Gateway Info
-Get an overview wabout the own gateway: available APIs, health and whether private methods are available or not.
+Get an overview of the gateway status: available APIs, health and whether private methods are available or not.

 ```json
 {